 - 32.7 Once an athlete's gradation occurs, the athlete cannot compete in the previous belt anymore.
-If an athlete gets promoted during a competition after the division is done, the athlete will be unable to compete in the open weight division. - 32.8 A competitor cannot compete in an SJJIF event for a 3rd time once he or she has placed in 1st place twice for the same event, in same belt rank, except for black belts. - 32.9 Changes may be made to an athlete's registration up to the date when registration closes for a tournament. - 32.10 If an athlete has recently changed academies or team, he/she should not be promoted in rank for a minimum if six (6) months.
+If an athlete gets promoted during a competition after the division is done, the athlete will be unable to compete in the open weight division. - 32.8 A competitor cannot compete in an SJJIF event for a 3rd time once he or she has placed in 1st place twice for the same event, in same belt rank, except for black belts. - 32.9 Changes may be made to an athlete's registration up to the registration check date. - 32.10 If an athlete has recently changed academies or team, he/she should not be promoted in rank for a minimum if six (6) months.